How To Prepare For Your First Art Commission

 1. Confidence and pride in your abilities

-Because you are probably made of magic!
-So your work is also magical, obviously.
-That is why your client came to you in the first place.
-They saw your magical artwork and thought about how much they needed to have it in their lives.
-They had the confidence to approach you and ask you to make a special piece just for them.
-So return the favour with some added confidence that you can do just that.
-Respond without doubt that you have the ability to live up to and exceed their expectations.
-With confidence in your abilities, you’ll be more likely to gain other clients, and you’ll be less likely to under price your work.
+You and your art are probably made of magic, which is why your client came to you in the first place.
+They saw your magical artwork and thought about how great it would be to have it in their lives.
+They had the confidence to approach and ask you to make a special piece for them.
+So return the favour and have confidence that you can do just that.
+Respond without doubt that you have the ability to exceed their expectations.
+With confidence in your own abilities, you’ll be more likely to gain other clients, and you’ll be less likely to under price your work.

 2. Great samples of your work